Quasi-negative holomorphic sectional curvature and positivity of the canonical bundle: Abstract

 \section{Abstract}

 We show that if a compact complex manifold admits a K\"ahler metric whose holomorphic sectional curvature is everywhere non positive and strictly negative in at least one point, then its canonical bundle is positive.
+This answers in the affirmative to a question first asked by S.-T. Yau.